-EZPLOT and PLOT are two commands that allows to graph function in Matlab.
+EZPLOT and PLOT are two commands that allow to graph function in Matlab.

 Here is how to use them.